ainalain/react-redux-route-planner/README.md

 # React-redux-route-planner
-*This is a homework test task, in progress*
+*This is a homework task, finished in 5 days.*

 A react-redux app that calculates the best route (by time) for selected places.
 It uses Google Maps Javascript API.